Building the Internet of Agents with z402

 History and motivation

 Each day millions of internet transactions are carried out, these transactions are done through different UIs and payment processors, there's no standard governing them.
-But why we would need it?
-Essentially a standard makes things easier, for developers and for users, moreover it creates a more fair environment, where there are no few "gatekeepers" companies handling the payments and can charge high fees, there's just the protocol and everybody can use it.
+But why would we need a standard in the first place?
+Essentially a standard makes things easier, for developers and for users; it creates a more fair and open environment, where there are no few "gatekeepers" companies governing payments and charging high fees, there's just the standard: if you use it, you're ready to go.

 Requirements for an internet native payment protocol